nagayasu-shinya/gnu-make-framework-zen/README.md

 ## File tree

 File tree is as following.
-It have sample programs, simple spinner and embunit.
+It has sample programs, simple spinner and embunit.
 （embunit is a test framework for embedded systems)